Yes, certain premiums/contributions are taxed on the legal basis of the Insurance Tax Act.

 The above-mentioned is subject of payment in line with §193 paragraph 3 VVG (German Insurance Contract Act) and must include dental and pregnancy coverage!

 All insurances are subject to inflation, yet health insurance inflation is invariably higher than normal inflation.
-For a more detailed explaination please read this article.
+For a more detailed explanation please read this article.

 ACP gives you the possibility to claim on your own insurance in the event of a incident abroad and caused by a Third Party.
 You will then not have to deal with a foreign insurer or any language barriers and will receive reimbursement based on German insurance law, which is considerably more sophisticated compared to other countries.
 Hence ACP is primarily meant as a financial safety-catch should the other party's insurance decline payment or start delaying reimbursement, etc. ...